exabrial/speakeasy/CONTRIBUTING.md

 https://pgp.mit.edu/.

 Review this document, fill it out, and sign it with your PGP key.
 Submit a pull request with your CL and PGP signature in the CL directory.
+The filename should your name.

 All commits must be signed with your PGP key.
 This will prove all commits were made by the same person that is bound by the CL.

-  Full name:
+*  Full name:
-  Github login:
+*  Github login:
-  Country:
+*  Country:
-  PGP Fingerprint:
+*  PGP Fingerprint:
-  Date:
+*  Date:

+Sign with this command: `gpg --armor --detach-sig Your-Name.md`

 ## Terms and Conditions